link to ringley website

 Testing The Alarm To Check If They Work Efficiently

 The Regulations state that letting agents must ensure alarms are in working condition at the start of each new tenancy.
 The alarms can be checked by pressing the test button until the alarm sounds.
-If a tenant reports a faulty alarm, and it is found to be true, the agent or landlord is legally obliged to repair or replace the alarm as soon as possible.
+If a tenant reports a faulty alarm, and it is found to be true, the agent or tenants-and-landlords'>landlord is legally obliged to repair or replace the alarm as soon as possible.
 If a battery-powered alarm is defective during the tenancy, the tenant is expected to check and replace the batteries themselves where possible.
-If the alarm still does not work, they should report this to their letting agent or landlord.
+If the alarm still does not work, they should report this to their letting agent or tenants-and-landlords'>landlord.

 Role of Letting Agents When Tenants report a Faulty Alarm System